-If someone becomes stuck in the funnel, and don’t proceed but also don’t abandon the funnel entirely, you need to know whether they are worth pursuing.
+Someone may become stuck in the funnel, and don’t proceed but also don’t abandon the funnel entirely.
+Then, you need to know whether they are worth pursuing.
 By understanding how your customers think, you’ll be able to determine how to help this customer along to the next step.

-You might know that your customers get stuck because they don’t like the pricing structure – or more often, they don’t understand it fully.
+You might know that your customers get stuck because they don’t like the pricing structure.
+More often, they don’t understand it fully.
 If that’s the case, contact this customer and clarify your pricing.
 Offer a discount if it will help.